gregory-gutmann/network-gppi/README.md

 The tutorial can be easily run, you just need to update the working directory in the main.m and visualization_gppi_mat.m.
 Because of their size I also had to upload the preprocessed data using LSF so you propably have to download them raw and put them in the correct folder under /tutorial/data/preprocessed.
 The functions of gppi-network (found in library) don't need any chance. inits.m sets up all used parameters and gives an explanation of the needed arguments and is included in the main.m script as a function.
 It also unpacks the preprocessed data and runs a first-level activity-analysis.
 The main.m script loads these parameters and runs the steps of the gppi-network packet.
 Additionally, visualization_gppi_mat.m is just the code of how I created the images shown here.

-The packet and tutorial are programmed for Windows, but you can find an additional library for gppi-network and adapted tutorial-scripts in the folder linux&max that should run on these systems.
-You just need to replace the lib-folder and use the included tutorial-scripts.
 As a prerequisite you need SPM and some SPM-functions might rely on the Image Processing Toolbox.

 ### Psychophysiological interaction contrast for high- over low-calorie food images